ali05m/CIS-Final-Proj/preposal.md

 ## Do you have any questions of your own?

-If I successfully make the projects above can I increase there complexity?.
+If I successfully make the projects above can I increase there complexity?

 Can I grab data from other codes that involve the stock market to make my project more reliable?